fomightez/mar2015feng_gr_m/README.md

-# mar2015feng_gr_m
+##March 2015 Feng Lab Introduction to A Data Scientist's Toolbox for ChIP-Seq and beyond

-March 2015 Feng Lab group meeting
+Access it at ????(shortcut for ???)